PLM integrated requirements management

 One aspect of this methodology is SITIO.
 It focuses on ensuring a high-quality transformation of requirements across the dimensions of "granularity" and "departmental or company boundaries".
 Its use can ensure that the participants in the process chain can maintain a common understanding of requirements across all transformation steps.

-Figure 4 shows the process of a transformation of a formulated requirement.
+Figure 4: Basic concept of SITIOFigure 4 shows the flow of a transformation of a formulated requirement.
 Person A formulates a requirements document.
 This input document is passed to person B for further detailing.
 Person B transforms the requirements to a more detailed level of granularity.
 Once this step is done, person B passes the resulting output document to the successor in the process chain (in Figure 4, person C) who then performs the design task, for example.

 In the previous requirements management, checks are essentially performed to ensure quality, which SITIO takes into account by realizing the process step "Craftsmanship".
 In this process step (Figure 4, 2) , a responsible person from person B's department checks the output document for formal compliance with agreed quality standards as well as compliance with the defined process flow for creating the output.
 The focus here is on checking that the information created by person B is free of redundancy and contradictions.

 SITIO adds the two additional elements "Fitness for Use" (Figure 4, 1&4) and "Conformance" (Figure 4, 3) to the process.